(Something Inside) So Strong

 "(Something Inside) So Strong" is a song written and recorded by British singer-songwriter Labi Siffre.
 Released as a single in 1987, it was one of the biggest successes of his career, peaking at number four on the UK Singles Chart.

 The song was written in 1984, inspired by a television documentary on apartheid in South Africa seen by Siffre in which white soldiers were filmed shooting at black civilians in the street.
 He told the BBC's Soul Music programme in 2014 that the song was also influenced by his experience as a homosexual child, adolescent, and adult.
 Siffre originally intended to give the song to another artist to sing, but could find no one suitable and was persuaded to release it himself.

 The song has remained enduringly popular and is an example of the political and sociological thread running through much of Siffre's lyrics and poetry.
 It won the Ivor Novello Award for Best Song Musically and Lyrically, and has been used in Amnesty International campaigns.

 The song was the subject of a 2014 episode of BBC Radio 4's Soul Music, in which a range of speakers including Siffre discussed the song's significance to them.

 In September 2025 Siffre issued a cease and desist order to British far-right activist Tommy Robinson, over his use of the song at a rally, saying: "Anybody who knows me... will know the joke of them using the work of a positive atheist, homosexual black artist as apparently representative of their movement."

+Years later the song was also done by South African musician Lira to critical acclaim.